AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/install_physx.md

 # Install the PhysX plug-in for your DCC tool

-To run physics simulations and set up PhysX ragdolls, rigid bodies, and constraints, you want to use the NVIDIA PhysX plug-ins for Maya or Maya LT.
+To run physics simulations and set up PhysX ragdolls, rigid bodies, and constraints, you want to use the NVIDIA PhysX plug-ins for the DCC tools.
 For the latest {{ProductName}}, the PhysX plug-in version is now 3.3.21117.04582, and the PhysX library/SDK used is 3.3.4.

 To install the PhysX plug-in for your DCC tool:

-1. Download the plug-in either from the [PhysX Plugins Download]( http://www.autodesk.com/physx-plugins-download) or the [NVIDIA plugin download](https://developer.nvidia.com/gameworksdownload) page.
+1. Download the plug-in either from the [NVIDIA plugin download](https://developer.nvidia.com/gameworksdownload) page.
 2. Follow the instructions in the NVIDIA installer.
-3. In your DCC tool, open the **Plug-in Manager** (Windows > Settings/Preferences > Plug-in Manager) and set the `physx.mll` plug-in to load (or Autoload).

 When installed and loaded, the PhysX plug-in adds a PhysX menu to the main menu bar in your DCC tool, giving you easy access to tools and documentation for creating PhysX ragdolls, rigid bodies, and constraints.

+>**Note:** This version of {{ProductName}} does not support the PhysX SDK version 3.4 available for 3ds Max 2018 and Maya 2018, and you may have trouble importing ragdolls and apex cloth.
+Use the PhysX SDK version 3.3 for 3ds Max 2018 and Maya 2018 when setting up the physics resources in the interactive.

 ## Setting the Unit scale for PhysX export from Maya or Maya LT